-- Seat: The space under the seat was not enclosed so that it can be cleaned and swept out.
-We also hinged the plywood seat so that the bucket can be easily removed and cleaned.
+- Seat: The space under the seat was not enclosed so that it could be cleaned and swept out.
+We also hinged the plywood seat so that the bucket could be easily removed and cleaned.
 The height of the seat was set to meet the top of the bucket so that there wasn’t any gap between the hole in the plywood seat and the top of the bucket.
-This was specifically designed to keep everything nice and clean.
+This kept everything nice and clean.

 - Siding: We used cedar fencing as our siding.
 Since we only needed 4′ lengths it was affordable and looked great.
 We oriented the fencing so that the rough side was outside and the smooth side was inside.